jihen1998/front-shopping-online/README.md

-# ShopLine : A Website Application where you can buy online
+# ShopLine : A Website Application where you can buy online products

 This project was developped using React